 Ephesians 1:4-5 teaches us that before man fell God had a purpose for mankind: The Father’s desire is to have sons and daughters for Himself, a Bride for His Son and a Temple for His Holy Spirit.

-4. God Strategised The Mystery of His Will.
+4. God Strategised to have Fellowship with the Mystery of His Will.

 A. God’s intention was always for Jesus to die